The January birthstone, the garnet, is thought to keep the wearer safe during travel.

 Birthstone Facts & Folklore

-Garnets prevent nightmares, guarantee safe travel, and bring friendship.
+- Garnets were also thought to prevent nightmares.
 If you dream of losing a garnet necklace, unexpected good fortune is in your future.